-The first step to take to making your dog house warmer is to insulate it to help keep the heat in and prevent the temperature dropping inside the house at night.
+The first step to take to make your dog house warmer is to insulate it to help keep the heat in and prevent the temperature dropping inside the house at night.
 You could purchase a dog house with already insulated walls.
-Alternatively you can insulate your dog house yourself using thick weather-resistant foam sheets and a staple gun or glue.
+Alternatively, you can insulate your dog house yourself using thick weather-resistant foam sheets and a staple gun or glue.
 Begin by cutting your foam to the size of all 4 walls of the house and extra for the roof.
 If using glue, ensure it is weather-resistant and wait until the glue has fully dried and is no longer giving off fumes before the dog returns to their house.
-If using a staple gun you will need to be able to remover one of the walls to ensure none of the staples have gone through to the inside of the house as this could harm your dog.
+If using a staple gun you will need to be able to remover one of the walls to ensure none of the staples has gone through to the inside of the house as this could harm your dog.

 2. Raise the dog house off the ground.

 Raising the dog house will benefit your dog in several ways: firstly it minimises moisture and condensation from the floor of the house; it allows air circulation below the house and finally during rainy days and nights a raised dog house helps minimise the amount of mud and water getting into the house.
 Again, you can buy raised dog houses.

 To ensure your dog is safe and warm enough in their outside home, you must minimise any existing draughts to help maintain a warmer temperature throughout the night.
 Begin by laying draught excluders around the base of the dog house to prevent the heat escaping